DETAILED ACTION

 “wherein the frangible seal further comprises a perforated pattern along a predefined path, wherein the perforated pattern is configured to control tearing as a function of an applied force, and wherein the lid comprises a lift tab configured to initiate rupture of the frangible seal along the predefined path.”

 Regarding the lid comprising a multi-layered film and “wherein the multi-layered film comprises a first layer and a second layer, wherein the first layer has a lower tensile strength relative to the second layer, wherein the first layer is configured to rupture under stress before the second layer is peeled back” it is noted that Doleac (US 20130115340) teaches a lid comprising multiple layers (see paragraph 21: “said top wall comprising at least one layer of a pre-pierced film that is flexible enough to deform without piercing when in contact with the injection needle”; see figure 4, item 3 and paragraph 42: “pierceable layer 13, and the inner layer 14”).
 Doleac teaches that the “top” first layer (figure 4, item 13) is a pierceable layer and the second layer (figure 4, item 14) is a deformable layer that contacts the needle but deforms so as to accommodate the shape of the needle without being pierced (see paragraph 42).
 Since the first layer is pierced and then second layer deforms around the needle and delaminates from the first layer 13 as a result of contact with the needle, Doleac is teaching that the first layer is configured to rupture under stress before the second layer is peeled back.
 In view of this, it would also have been obvious to one having ordinary skill in the art that Doleac is also teaching that the tensile strength of the first layer is lower relative to the second layer.
-Doleac teaches that this configuration to the lid can be advantageous for producing fluid shower jets that have a reduced speed compared to the speed of the fluid coming out of the needle (see paragraph 43) and can provide good dissolution and/or extraction properties while avoiding backflow and contamination of the injection needle (see paragraph 10).
+Doleac teaches that this configuration is advantageous for producing fluid shower jets that have a reduced speed compared to the speed of the fluid coming out of the needle (see paragraph 43) and can provide good dissolution and/or extraction properties while avoiding backflow and contamination of the injection needle (see paragraph 10).

 Since Aviles also teaches puncturing a lid of a container for handling beverage substances to produce a beverage therefrom, it would have been obvious to one having ordinary skill in the art to have modified Aviles and used a lidding film that comprises a multilayered film with a first layer having a lower tensile strength relative to a second layer such that he first layer ruptures under stress before the second layer is peeled back, as taught by Doleac, for the purpose of providing good dissolution and/or extraction properties while avoiding backflow and contamination of the injection needle.

-While the above teachings of Doleac is not clear regarding a frangible seal having a variable peel strength, Edwards (WO 2023057382) teaches using filler at the seal between the lid and the flange for lowering the peel strength, or to provide a peel instigation point of the first peripheral seal to enable the lid to be more easily peeled off the capsule body (see page 13, lines 2-8) and where the peak peeling force can be between 10-30N (see page 4, line 29 to page 5, line 5), thus teaching and suggesting that the peeling force is variable (see also figure 21 where the peak force also varies), for peeling the lid off the capsule (see page 12, lines 12-15).
+While the above teachings of Doleac are not clear regarding a frangible seal having a variable peel strength, Edwards (WO 2023057382) teaches using filler at the seal between the lid and the flange for lowering the peel strength, or to provide a peel instigation point of the first peripheral seal to enable the lid to be more easily peeled off the capsule body for recycling purposes (see page 13, lines 2-8) and where the peak peeling force can be between 10-30N (see page 4, line 29 to page 5, line 5), thus teaching and suggesting that the peeling force is variable (see also figure 21 where the peak force also varies), for peeling the lid off the capsule (see page 12, lines 12-15).

 Therefore, to modify Aviles, who already desires to remove the lid (see paragraph 43), and to provide a lid with a frangible seal configured to have a variable peel strength would have been obvious to one having ordinary skill in the art, as taught by Edwards, for the purpose of making it easier to remove the lid to access the contents and to facilitate separation of the container contents for biodegradability and recycling purposes.